 The return also includes a $10 annual business license renewal.
 The $10 renewal fee is due whether or not any tax is due.
 Filing the annual tax return and payment of the tax and annual license renewal fee renews the business license for the current year.

 Failure to file/pay may result in revocation of the business license and criminal prosecution under the Township of Pine Code Chapters 128 and A144.

 New Businesses & Temporary Businesses

-There are certain exemptions to the Business Gross Receipts Tax, as specified in the Township of Pine Code Chapters 128-26 and 128-39.
-A business requesting exempt status must submit the completed Application for Business Tax Exemption (PDF) .
+Certain exemptions to the Business Gross Receipts Tax are specified in the Township of Pine Code Chapters 128-26 and 128-39.
+A business requesting exempt status must submit the completed

 Exemption from paying the tax does not exempt the business from paying the $10 annual license renewal fee.
-Also, exemption only applies to gross receipts relating to the exempt status.
-Unrelated business taxable income is still subject to the tax (example: a nonprofit museum has exempt gross receipts from admission fees, but taxable gross receipts from a café).
+Also, the exemption only applies to gross receipts relating to the exempt status.
+Unrelated business taxable income is still subject to the tax (for example, a nonprofit museum has exempt gross receipts from admission fees, but taxable gross receipts from a café).

 Amusement Device License

 Establishments offering amusement devices to patrons must obtain a license for each device.
 The license period is from June 1st to May 31st and must be renewed annually.
 The amount of the fee charged depends on the type of device: